-- > Jumper's back to the judges unnecessarily for extended periods - Poor form (bent knees when not necessary, landing low in multiples, poorly done acrobatic skills, appearance that the jumper is struggling to complete tricks). - Skills done at an angle or position that make it hard for the judges to see what is going on or is displeasing to the judges (such as bent-over tricks with your behind faced at the judges). - The jumper hesitates between skills or sequences it is obvious that the jumper is thinking about the routine or is mentally "switching gears". - The jumper focuses on the floor and/or appears nervous or anxious. - Poor facial expression or body language. - Unprofessional or non-existent beginnings and endings. - Personal presentation is distracting (hair hanging in the face, too much make-up, unclean, etc.) - Music is inappropriate for or detracts from the routine.

-- Mistakes happen involving the rope (such as a bobble) that would not necessarily be considered a "miss".
+- Jumper's back to the judges unnecessarily for extended periods - Poor form (bent knees when not necessary, landing low in multiples, poorly done acrobatic skills, appearance that the jumper is struggling to complete tricks). - Skills done at an angle or position that make it hard for the judges to see what is going on or is displeasing to the judges (such as bent-over tricks with your behind faced at the judges). - The jumper hesitates between skills or sequences it is obvious that the jumper is thinking about the routine or is mentally "switching gears". - The jumper focuses on the floor and/or appears nervous or anxious. - Poor body language. - Unprofessional or non-existent beginnings and endings. - Mistakes happen involving the rope (such as a bobble) that would not necessarily be considered a "miss".
 For example, the rope hits the jumper and loses its arc, but the jumper is able to pull out of the miss and the rope never stops completely. - Mistakes are handled poorly and detract from the performance.